Children of Men: Plot

-The group plans to board the Human Project ship, the Tomorrow, which will arrive offshore at Bexhill-on-Sea disguised as a fishing vessel.
-Jasper suggests they get Syd, an immigration cop to whom Jasper frequently sells drugs, to smuggle them into Bexhill as refugees.
-The next day, the Fishes discover Jasper's house, and the group is forced to flee.
-Jasper stays behind to stall the Fishes; Luke shoots and kills him while a hidden Theo watches.
-Theo, Kee, and Miriam meet with Syd, who helps them board a bus headed to Bexhill, now converted into a refugee camp.
-When Kee begins experiencing contractions, Miriam distracts a guard by feigning religious mania and is taken away.
+The group plans to reach the Human Project ship, the Tomorrow, scheduled to arrive offshore at Bexhill, a notorious refugee detention centre.
+Jasper arranges for Syd, an immigration officer to whom Jasper sells cannabis, to smuggle them into Bexhill as refugees, from where they can take a rowboat and rendezvous with the Tomorrow.
+The next day, the Fishes discover Jasper's house, forcing the group to flee.
+Jasper stays behind to stall them; he euthanizes Janice and their pet dog with poison before being murdered by Luke.
+At an abandoned school, Syd helps Theo, Kee, and Miriam board a bus to the camp.
+After Kee's water breaks, a guard enters the bus to select people for execution.
+Miriam distracts him by praying loudly and is taken away; Theo fools him into thinking Kee just soiled herself, after which the guard leaves her alone.

-Inside the camp, Theo and Kee meet a Romani woman, Marichka, who provides a room where Kee gives birth to a baby girl.
-Syd tells Theo and Kee the next day that war has broken out between the British military and the refugees, with the Fishes leading the latter.
-Syd learns that Theo and Kee have a bounty on their heads and attempts to capture them.
-Theo subdues Syd with Marichka's help, and they all escape.
-The group head to a hidden rowboat under cover of the fighting, but the Fishes capture Kee and the baby.
-Theo tracks them to an apartment building that is under heavy fire.
+In Bexhill, a Romani woman named Marichka provides Theo and Kee a room, where Kee gives birth to a baby girl.
+The next day, Syd tells the pair that war has broken out between the British military and the refugees and that the Fishes have infiltrated the camp.
+He then reveals that Theo and Kee have a bounty on their heads and attempts to capture them.
+Marichka and Theo subdue Syd, and the group briefly takes shelter with Marichka's friends.
+Heading for the rowboat, they are ambushed by the Fishes, who capture Kee and the baby.
+As British troops attack, Theo tracks the Fishes to an apartment building under heavy fire.
 Theo confronts Luke, who is killed in an explosion, and Theo escorts Kee and the baby out.
 Awed by the baby, the British soldiers and Fishes temporarily stop fighting and allow the trio to leave.
-Marichka leads them to the boat but chooses to stay behind as they depart.
+Marichka leads them to the boat but stays behind as they depart.

-British fighter jets conduct airstrikes on Bexhill, and Theo and Kee row to the rendezvous point.
-Theo reveals that he was shot and wounded by Luke earlier.
-He teaches Kee how to burp her baby, which prompts Kee to name her daughter Dylan after Theo's and Julian's lost son.
-Theo loses consciousness as the Tomorrow approaches.
+As British fighter jets bomb Bexhill, Theo and Kee row to the rendezvous point.
+Theo reveals that he was shot and wounded by Luke earlier; he teaches Kee how to burp her baby.
+Kee tells him she will name the baby girl Dylan, after Theo's and Julian's lost son.
+Theo smiles weakly, then loses consciousness as the Tomorrow approaches.
 As the screen cuts to black, children's laughter is heard.